-Students complete a 360 degree feedback instrument to assess their leadership style, and with the assistance of a certified facilitator, formulate a personalized development plan to improve their practical leadership skills over a period of several months.
+In this course, students complete various leadership measures to assess their leadership style, and work intensively with the professor to formulate a personalized plan to develop their practical leadership skills over several months.
+3 credits.

-OLA 509 / 509 TEAM BUILDING AND LEADING CHANGE IN ORGANIZATIONS
+OLA 509 / 809 LEADING CHANGE IN ORGANIZATIONS

-The purpose of this course is to equip team leaders with the tools to create and maximize participation, collaboration, and effectiveness in order to build team identity, commitment, and trust.
-There are no external ends.
+This course equips team leaders with the tools to create and maximize participation, collaboration, and effectiveness in order to build team identity, commitment, and trust.
+3 credits.